10. 28 Days (2000)

 When your screenplay delivers 14 times your budget, you’re doing something right.
 Paul Haggis and Bobby Moresco wrote a great one here.

-How much will you dislike Bullock in this picture?
+How much will you dislike the Virginia born actress in this picture?
 Well, it tough to say.
 She plays a privileged wife of district attorney Rick Cabot (Brendan Fraser).

 The movie is filled with moral and race issues in L.A.
 But the characters and the story can, and do, exist anywhere.
 The picture’s plot follows the lives of multiple individuals after a car wreck.

 The material is intense and upsetting, but the tough conversations happen.
-An awesome production throughout and that’s why we’ve ranked it as Ms. Bullock’s finest.
+An awesome production throughout and that’s why we’ve ranked it as her finest.

 Director: Paul Haggis